Affidavit: 4-year-old killed by caregiver, body buried - NewsBreak

 The affidavit states that Ivon Adams told Alysia that he buried Athena’s body near a fence line that was near their old property in Grady County.

-On Tuesday, OSBI officials confirmed that the body of a child was found in Grady County.
-However, the remains have not been identified.Copyright 2023 Nexstar Media Inc. All rights reserved.
+So far, Athena’s body has not been found.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.